By Jeff Winters on Jul 18, 2017 6:04:51 AM

 The Bad News

-When a company has identified a software development need (like almost anything today) they're already searching for it.
+When a company has identified a software development project need (like almost anything today) they're already searching for it.

 And if they're searching, unless they miraculously stumble upon you, you’re sunk.
 Finding this needle (your company) in the proverbial haystack is no easy task–coupled with the fact that buying keywords in this area is expensive with inconsistent outcomes.